 If you don’t have a previous bill, you can find out your MPAN by calling your local electricity supplier.

-If you don’t know who your local electricity supplier is, you can call Consumer Direct on 0845 404 0506.
+If you don’t know who your local electricity supplier is, you can call the Citizens Advice consumer helpline on 0345 404 0506.
 You’ll need to tell them your address and postcode to find out your number.

 What is an MPRN (Meter Point Reference Number)?

 An MPRN is a unique number for your gas meter.
-Like an MPAN, this isn’t the same as your customer reference number.
+Like an MPAN, this isn’t the same as your customer account number.

 How to find your MPRN